YashGupta033/python-sdk-docs2/docs/orders/basket_order/create_basket.md

 <!-- ## Create Basket -->
 This method is used to create basket.
 It can create two types of basket i.e. Normal or Hedge.
-The Hedge Basket can have order type as LIMIT, MARKET, SL or SLM.
-And the product type can be CNC, MIS or NRML.
+The Hedge Basket helps to hedge margins for all the instruments added in the basket.

 ```python
 res = pocket.createBasket(Parameters)